turicas/rows/README.md

     pip install rows[html]
     pip install rows[xls]

+You also need to install some dependencies to use the [command-line interface](#command-line-interface).
+You can do it installing the `cli` extra
+requirement:

+    pip install rows[cli]

-Or you can install all dependencies by running:
+And - easily - you can install all the dependencies by using the `all` extra
+requirement:

     pip install rows[all]